A struggling young artist, a heavenly muse and a sentimental millionaire join forces to open up a roller-disco palace.

 And then the fun continues with a bizarre battle of the bands in which a swanky Glenn Miller-type big band goes up against metal rock group The Tubes.
 It’s sheer cacophony at first, but then the disparate sounds begin to merge into one big eclectic crescendo – and if you thought there was no thematic substance in this roller skate romp, shame on you.

-Xanadu had its origins firmly in the Hollywood musicals of the 1940’s (in fact Gene Kelly’s character was called Danny McGuire – the same name he had in Columbia’s Cover Girl in 1944).
+Xanadu had its origins firmly in the Hollywood musicals of the 1940s.
+The storyline is ostensibly a modernised version of the 1947 Rita Hayworth film, Down To Earth, and Gene Kelly’s character was called Danny McGuire – the same name he had in Columbia’s Cover Girl in 1944.

 Robert Greenwald directed from a screenplay by Richard Christian Danus, Michael Kane and Marc Reid Rubel, and the musical numbers were staged (very well) by Kenny Ortega and Jerry Trent.